FAQ

 | Apple M1 | ~1,200 lig/sec |

-IsoDock runs at approximately 3 seconds per ligand on a mid-range discrete GPU.
-This is largely independent of GPU model because the bottleneck is the genetic algorithm iterations, not raw GPU compute.
+Speed is largely independent of GPU model because the bottleneck is the genetic algorithm iterations, not raw GPU compute.
+Features like early stopping and adaptive budget can reduce time further.

 Why is scoring slow on my machine?